 The vitamin C gang works hard for your immune system.
 Make them proud by eating plenty of fruit.

-We here at Rooted Nutrition feel that it is always best, whenever possible, to get your vitamins from real whole foods.
+We at Rooted Nutrition believe that it is always best to get your vitamins from real whole foods whenever possible.

 He found that these compounds supported and helped the body in ways that pure vitamin C (ascorbic acid) could not.